The effective management of risk is integral to delivering our strategy

 Mitigation

-The Group has a strong shareholder base and a syndicate of lenders which understand the royalty and streaming business model and are supportive of the Group’s strategy.
+The Group has a strong shareholder base and a syndicate of lenders who understand the royalty and streaming business model and are supportive of the Group’s strategy.

 We regularly meet with advisers, shareholders and lenders to discuss the types of transactions we are considering to gauge their support.